 Beauty products -- everything from shampoo to makeup to cologne -- can help you feel on top of your game.
 They can also cause irritated skin or an allergic reaction.
-A study in 2010 found that more than a third of people had at least one allergic reaction to cosmetic ingredients.
+A dermatology study published in 2010 found that more than a third of over 900 study participants had at least one allergic reaction to cosmetic ingredients.

 Problems can range from simple rashes to full-blown allergic reactions.
 Symptoms can start right after you use something new -- or after years of using a product with no problems.

 There are two types of skin reactions to beauty products.
 One, called irritant contact dermatitis, happens when something actually damages your skin.
 Your skin might burn, sting, itch, or get red right where you used the product.
 You might get blisters and have oozing, especially if you scratch.